 So since then, and editing this blog post a year after I first found out about you, as I once more needed an exit for the emotions that I have slowly simmering away inside of me, I want you to know that I tried to recapture the essence of our bookclub, but I after a year of trying it has gone and it’s quite simply because the impact you’ve left behind is irreplaceable.

-Many people who have lost someone so perfect could only dream of finding a place to surround themselves with fascinating like minded creative, curious, lovers of literature, and we had found it in our group.
-Your vivid imagination, non-judgmental attitude, and simply wonderful sense of humour brought something special to our group, and, of course, you were the only male perspective we had – no matter how hard we tried to find another man to side with you!
+Many people who have lost someone so perfect could only dream of a place to surround themselves with fascinating, like minded, creative, and curious lovers of literature, which is exactly what we had found in our group.
+Your vivid imagination, curious character, and simply wonderful sense of humour brought something special to our group, and, of course, you were the only male perspective we had – no matter how hard we tried to find another man to side with you!

 To make up for missing your memorial, I hope you somehow, somewhere, know how much of a friend you were, and I will endeavour to carry the great memories I have of you in every novel we ever read, and every novel I know you wanted to read.

 I’ve cried all evening, on this Friday in 2018, and it’s now midnight.
 It’s now a year since you died and I’ve stopped crying because I feel a sense of tranquility as you’ve reentered my imagination in this way.
 I’ve watched this video too many times and searched through every photo of you and Sacha together and cried more tears than I think I have ever cried in my life.